-Since FY1988 Japan has been continuously contributing to the United Nations Voluntary Fund on Disability.
+From FY1988 to FY2015 Japan has been continuously contributing to the United Nations Voluntary Fund on Disability.
 With regards to cooperation with the Asia-Pacific region, Japan has been supporting the United Nations Economic and Social Commission for Asia and the Pacific (ESCAP) through the Japan-ESCAP Cooperation Fund (JECF).